 Some hospitals and birthing centres offer tubs or whirlpools for

-labouring.
-If yours does, talk to your health professional about labouring in
+labour.
+If yours does, talk to your doctor or midwife about labouring in

 water.
-The warm water supports your body and helps you to relax.
-For many women, labouring in water has been proved to:footnote 1
+The warm water supports your body.
+It also helps you to relax.
+For many women, labouring in water has been proved to:footnote 1, footnote 2

 Reduce labour pain.

 Lower the mother's blood pressure.